 What happens in our sleep that keeps us healthy?
-A part of it is that our tissues repair and growth hormones are released.
+A part of why sleep is important is that is when tissue repair occurs and growth hormones are released.

+Your body has an internal clock that performs organ maintenance when we are sleep, but if we don’t get it, we break down.
 It’s very hard to have adequate energy without proper sleep.
 It’s also much easier to catch a cold or flu if you aren’t protecting your precious sleep.

 While you’re sleeping, your body is repairing itself and this can reduce inflammation greatly.
 Your body also produces the hormones you need to regulate your metabolism.
 Many of the hormones produced by stress are removed through our filter organs during our sleep.

 Lack of sleep can cause diseases and it’s just as important as a healthy diet and exercise.
 It’s hard to see the effects of this silent killer because it happens slowly over time.
 We could have a decline in our health and be unable to pinpoint what the cause is.

 According to the American Sleep Association people who sleep just a few hours per night had a higher rate of obesity and had a higher risk of type two diabetes.
 The blood pressure and heart rate drop significantly during certain stages of our sleep cycle when our body is repairing itself.